barahona42/lgtm-poc/README.md

 ## development

-- make a data generator and a data collector
+- ~~make a data generator and a data collector~~
-- containerize the applications
+- ~~containerize the applications~~
-- implement a healthcheck for collector and generator
+- ~~implement a healthcheck for collector and generator~~
 - implement shutdown method for collector
+- add metrics to golang servers - depending on how tempo/mimir need these, though
 - implement stack:
-  - loki
-  - grafana
+  - loki - added to stack. seems to be connected to grafana. need to figure out how to ship data to it
+    - promtail might need to be installed in the golang servers
+  - grafana - added to stack. dashboard loads and shows loki connection
   - tempo
   - mimir